Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 audioPlayer?.numberOfLoops = 0
 ```

-This is the *default* for `AVAudioPlayer` &mdash; unless you tell it otherwise, it will play its sound only one time, stop the player, and unload the player object from memory.
+> *This behavior is the same as the default behavior `AVAudioPlayer` &mdash; unless you configure it otherwise, `AVAudioPlayer` by default plays its sound only one time, stops the player, and unloads the player object from memory.*

 - Setting the `numberOfLoops` property to `1` will make `AVAudioPlayer` play twice, then stop: